Blue Cat Audio - Software Made by Musicians for Musicians

 All parameters described below can be automated and controlled via MIDI if your host application supports it.
 You can precisely define this behavior in the settings panels described later in this manual.

-The input parameters of this plug-in are the following.
-They affect the audio analysis for the current instance of the plugin.
-Each instance has independent parameters for the audio analysis.
+The input parameters of this plug-in are described below.
+They affect the audio analysis for the current instance of the plug-in.

 Param id